 What if the moment you sell your property in Spain, you’re hit with a tax bill bigger than you expected?
 And what if that bill could have been reduced—if only you’d known the rules?

-In SpainTax, we’ll break down everything you need to know—plain and simple.
-Whether you’re a resident or non-resident, selling your first home or an investment apartment, you’ll walk away knowing what capital gains tax is, how much you might owe, and how to plan smarter.
+At SpainTax, we’ll break down everything you need to know—plain and simple.
+Whether you’re a resident or non-resident, selling your first home or an investment property, we’ll help you understand what capital gains tax is, how it works, and how to plan ahead.
+While we don’t calculate the tax for you, you’ll walk away with the knowledge you need to make informed decisions.

 Capital gains tax (CGT) in Spain is a tax you pay when you make a profit from selling an asset—usually a property.